repnz/windbg-cheat-sheet/README.md

 - Configure WinDbg Symbols: (File->Symbol File Path) <code>cache*c:\symbols;srv*https://msdl.microsoft.com/download/symbols</code>
   - (Symbols of drivers you develop will be loaded automatically from the same folder of the driver.
 Copy .pdb to the guest..)
 - Click F5 to continue the OS load or do any command you like.
+- If the debugger crashes / closes, you can just open a new debugger by clicking the "run debugger" button

 ## Settings Workspace

 Remember to set the workspace by clicking "Save Workspace" after arranging the windows in the way you like, so next time